Paintball snipers -- real or imagined?

 So what are some real world sniper experiences?
 Here are a couple of stories from the “Real World”.

 In Beirut in the 1980s, the U.S. Marines were stationed at an airport and were charged with protecting the perimeter.
 They were stationed in outposts around the airport but just inside the wire.
 They could not fire at someone outside the wire unless they were fired on first or had a weapon aimed at them.
 After a number of Marines were killed by enemy forces, the command determined that they would send out sniper teams to take out these enemy irritants.
 Firing at ranges under 400 yards, the Marine snipers made their presence known by taking out a number of the enemy and relieved pressure on the Marines in the outposts.
+Key factors: the enemy was equipped with AK47s and RPGs that could hit the sniper teams thus range was not a factor.
+The targets the snipers were assigned to hit were not high ranking military officials or anything special.
+They were regular combatants.
+The snipers were called in because they had the training necessary to spot them, target them, and eliminate them that standard soldiers lacked.
+Also, they would remain in the same position for their entire time on the line and target enemies that came into their assigned areas.
+To some, they what they did might be considered camping but considering the mission of the troops to protect the airfield, they were contributing to that mission and still managed to stay hidden from their targets after repeated shots.

 In Vietnam a U.S. Marine sniper team was out on patrol with a squad of Marines.
 As they approached a crest the squad leader called for the sniper team to come forward.
 In front of the squad was a river at the bottom of a small ravine where a VC scout was checking for a place to cross the river.
 The sniper team held their fire until the scout motioned forward the rest of his unit.
 Once the lead elements of the unit were half way through the river, the sniper team shot the scout and signaled the rest of the Marine squad to open fire.
 During the fire fight the sniper team accounted for two more kills.
 Range was around 200 yards.
+Once again the targets were of no particular importance but the sniper team was supporting the mission of the squad it was attached to and was firing in support of that mission.

 So, do Paintball Snipers exist?
 Yes, they CAN.
 However, it’s not a long barrel, a scope, or a ghillie suit that makes a paintball sniper.
 So while we have kind of gone over the opposing viewpoints, let me try and quantify my position here.

 Scenario 1 - A player has found a nice little place to hide on the field during a scenario game.
 He has gone out on his own and doesn’t know what side of the lines he is technically on.
 He has no mission card nor does he know if any missions are being ran in the area.
 After a while he sees one player from the other side walking towards his general direction.
 When in range, the player fires a number of rounds at the enemy player eliminating him.
 Is this a Sniper?
 No, it’s a camper.
 First, he isn’t trying to find a spot where he can influence the outcome of the game.
 He just figured out someplace to hide and wait for someone to wander by not even knowing if someone would or not.
 Secondly, the target he picks has no outstanding value.
-He doesn’t have a prop, he doesn’t look like he’s on a mission, and he’s just wandering through the field.
+He doesn’t have a prop, he doesn’t look like he’s on a mission, he’s just wandering through the field, and the “sniper” isn’t supporting any particular mission.
 Third, when the camper does fire it’s not a controlled, single shot but rather a barrage.
 This is closer to an ambush of one rather than a sniper.

 Scenario 2 - A player finds out there is a mission being ran that entails his team to go to a location on the field, find, and then retrieve a certain prop.
 This player figures that the enemy may have a similar mission for the same prop.
 Rather than go to the prop he decides to place himself between the area where the prop is and where he feels the enemy may advance to the prop area from.
 He finds a good hiding spot and conceals himself.
 A few minutes pass and sure enough, here comes the opposing team down a trail.
 He takes a shot at the front man at about 75 feet and eliminates him.
 The rest of the unit takes cover and tries to figure out where the shot came from.
 As one pokes his head out, and looking to the shooting player’s right, the concealed shooter takes a shot but misses by about an inch.
 The target turns towards the concealed player’s location but does not see him.
 Instead he fires a bunch of rounds at the general area he thinks the shot came from.
 The concealed player’s hide is made up of thick branches that break any balls that manage to make it his way and the player stays put not firing back.
 As the target player turns to say something to his comrades that concealed player takes another shot and this time eliminates the target.
 After this, the concealed player lays still and doesn’t return any fire.
 He makes himself as concealed as possible and allows the now nervous opposing force to pass him by.
 When they have left, he follows their trail.
 He sees them engage what he feels is his team trying to take the prop and they hunker down again.
 He finds another good hiding place and proceeds to eliminate two or three more of the opposing force from behind before he himself is eliminated.
 Is this a sniper?
 Yes.
 His delaying of the enemy unit may have bought his team enough time to get the prop before the other team arrived.
 He used controlled shots, concealment, and a quiet marker to keep the other team from figuring out his position.
 Also, by allowing them to pass then following after he kept himself in the game and supported his team by providing important support from a direction the enemy wasn’t expecting.